resess/Slicer4D/README.md

 This component consists of 2 submodules:
 - `SelectSlicingCriterionAction`: implements the functionality of choosing a line in the program as the slicing criterion for the dynamic slicing, by right-clicking a line in the source-code editor.
 It selects the line that the mouse is currently on, regardless of any highlighting.
 - `EditorSliceVisualizer`: implements 'line graying' of non-slice lines.
-When the debugging session ends, the original line colours are restored
+When the debugging session ends, the original line colours are restored.

 ## 6. Adding custom slicers
 - Steps:
-  - Clone this repository
+  - Clone this repository.
-  - Open Slicer4D as a new project in IntelliJ IDE
+  - Open Slicer4D as a new project in IntelliJ IDE.
-  - Implement the APILayer interface directly, or inherit the abstract class HelperWrapper and implement the remaining methods
+  - Implement the APILayer interface directly, or inherit the abstract class HelperWrapper and implement the remaining methods.
-  - Add your implementation to the 'ca.ubc.ece.resess.wrappers' package, and add its location to the 'ListOfWrapperPaths' class
+  - Add your implementation to the 'ca.ubc.ece.resess.wrappers' package, and add its location to the 'ListOfWrapperPaths' class.
-  - Select 'Run Plugin' run configuration, run by pressing the green run button in the toolbar
+  - Select 'Run Plugin' run configuration, run by pressing the green run button in the toolbar.
-  - An IDE instance will open in a new window with your custom slicer present in the 'Select Slicer' list or Configuration menu
+  - An IDE instance will open in a new window with your custom slicer present in the 'Select Slicer' list or Configuration menu.
-    - You can test your wrapper by manually adding it in the settings (+ button and specify name/location (e.g. ca.ubc.ece.resess.wrappers.Slicer4JWrapper))
+    - You can test your wrapper by manually adding it in the settings (+ button and specify name/location (e.g., ca.ubc.ece.resess.wrappers.Slicer4JWrapper))
-  - When the implementation is ready, please submit a pull request to the main repository to make it accessible to other users
+  - When the implementation is ready, please submit a pull request to the main repository to make it accessible to other users.

 ## 7. Testing
 For the unit tests, run `./gradlew test` in the project root directory.